-Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in Lithuania while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
+Our solution enables customers to run payroll in Lithuania while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in Lithuania.

 Lithuania is one of the three Baltic States in Northern Europe.
 It borders the Baltic Sea, Latvia, Belarus, and Poland.
 Nearly 3 million people live in the country, and their official language is Lithuanian.